The Inquest Handbook

-If someone you know has died, or you are helping someone you know deal with a death where an inquest is to be held, The Inquest Handbook will give you information about the inquest procedure and what will happen after a sudden, violent or unnatural death.
+If someone you know has died, or you are helping someone you know deal with a death where an inquest is to be held, this handbook will give you information about what will happen after a sudden, violent or unnatural death.

 There is also a comprehensive contacts section listing other sources of help and information, further reading and a directory of voluntary, government and professional organisations.

-Copies of the the Handbook are available free to any bereaved person from the INQUEST office and can also be read online.
+Copies of the the Inquest Handbook are available free to any bereaved person from the INQUEST office.

 Advice agencies/CABs can request copies to pass on to bereaved people at a cost of £2.00 for administration and postage costs in the UK.
 Please contact INQUEST directly for costs for delivery outside the United Kingdom or for large bulk orders.